Man dies after being shot during fight outside Baton Rouge hotel

 Police said the victim, 38-year-old Christopher Norman, was involved in a fight with someone when he was shot.
 Police confirmed Norman died later that afternoon.

 A woman who identified herself as a former first responder told WBRZ she was downstairs at the hotel eating breakfast when she heard someone was shot.

-She ran to the victim and put pressure on the gunshot wound until paramedics arrived.
+"I went and I just got gloves and put them on, got towels, applied some plastic to where the bullet hole was and then the towels, put pressure there and screamed for someone to call 911," said Brandy Thibodeaux.

+Earlier before the shooting, Thibodeaux said she heard arguing and this was the last thing she expected.

-"I heard hollering 'help me, help me.'
+"I heard her hollering 'help me, help me.'
 And I heard a bang, but that's all I really heard."
 Brandy Thibodeaux said.
 "But I was thinking that it was kids playing.
 I wasn't thinking that it was adults.
 That's the last thing that you expect."

 Trending News